OpenCilk/opencilk-project/README.md

 which is based on the [LLVM compiler infrastructure](https://llvm.org/) and implements the latest official version of [***Tapir***][SchardlMoLe17], a compiler intermediate representation (IR) for task parallelism.
-OpenCilk also contains a [parallel runtime library](https://github.com/OpenCilk/cheetah), that automatically schedules and load-balances the Cilk computation, and a [suite of tools](https://github.com/OpenCilk/productivity-tools), including a race detector and a scalability analyzer.
+By using Tapir, the OpenCilk compiler is able to optimize task-parallel programs more effectively than mainstream compilers.
+OpenCilk also contains an efficient [parallel runtime library](https://github.com/OpenCilk/cheetah), that automatically schedules and load-balances the Cilk computation, and a [suite of tools](https://github.com/OpenCilk/productivity-tools), for Cilk programs, including a race detector and a scalability analyzer.

-This README provides a brief overview of how to get and use OpenCilk.
+This README provides a brief, noncomprehensive overview of how to get and use OpenCilk.
+This overview aims to help you get started using OpenCilk to write fast parallel programs in Cilk.
+For more information about OpenCilk, including installation guides, user guides, tutorials, and references, please see the
-For more information about OpenCilk, including installation guides, user guides, tutorials, and references, please see the [OpenCilk website](https://www.opencilk.org/).
+[OpenCilk website](https://www.opencilk.org/).

 ## Getting OpenCilk